This Connie Francis Biography includes songs, lyrics and videos from the top-charting female vocalist of the 1950s and 1960s.

 Connie Francis was the first female artist to score a No. 1 Billboard Adult Contemporary single with "Together," and topped the same chart the following year with my favorite Connie Francis song "Don't Break the Heart That Loves You."

 Her first hit song "Who's Sorry Now?" was named one of the Songs of the Century.
-Connie Francis, the first female pop star worldwide, was inducted into the Hit Parade Hall of Fame in December 2007, a charter first-ballot member...but has yet to be inducted into the Rock-n-Roll Hall of Fame as of 2016.
+Connie Francis, the first female pop star worldwide, was inducted into the Hit Parade Hall of Fame in December 2007, a charter first-ballot member...but has yet to be inducted into the Rock-n-Roll Hall of Fame.

 How ridiculous is that?

 There are groups and individuals in the Rock and Roll Hall of fame that have done no where near what Connie has done for the music industry.
 Are you kidding me with Rap groups in the Rock-n-Roll Hall of Fame.

 Connie Francis is a "real" American "icon", yet in other countries she appears to be more respected.
 Pitiful...Shame on us.

 Ever thought of having your own website?
 I built Vinyl Record Memories "from scratch" with SoloBuildIt!
 Click below to find out more....